XRPLF/xrpl-dev-portal/content/tutorials/tasks/use-xrpl-sidechains/submit-cross-chain-transaction.md

 ---
 # Submit Cross-chain Transactions

-_(Requires the [XChainBridge amendment][] :not_enabled:)_
+_(Requires the [XChainBridge amendment][] {% not-enabled /%})_

-This tutorial explains how to create a test account on a locking chain (_Devent_), and transfer XRP to an issuing chain (_Sidechain-Devnet_), using a supported [client library](client-libraries.html) to query and submit transactions.
+This tutorial explains how to create a test account on a locking chain (_Devent_), and transfer XRP to an issuing chain (_Sidechain-Devnet_), using a supported [client library](../../../references/client-libraries.md) to query and submit transactions.
 Witness servers are already set up to monitor the XRP-XRP bridge and submit attestations.

 ## Prerequisites